A Celebration of American Family Stories

 I had the pleasure to sit down for an hour with author Lee Smith as she shared one entertaining family story after another with me.
 Lee grew up in a coal mining town in the hollers of southwestern Virginia and I appreciate her understanding that what might appear to be a flaw in someone's personality might also be the source of their artistic gift.

-45 John Barbado - Poem for my Dad
+45 John Barbado - A Poem for My Dad

-As my second poet to see out National Poetry Month, John Barbado was one of the first people I interviewed for the Telling Takes Us Home series.
-I found him a generous soul who loved poetry in a way that made you love it too.
+My second poet to say farewell to National Poetry Month is John Barbado.
+John was one of the first people I interviewed for the Telling Takes Us Home series and I found him a generous soul who loved poetry in a way that made you love it too.

 Here’s a story with a different take on labor unions that involves a revelation about a grandfather who was regarded by his grandchildren as fairly ordinary.
 It is told by Al Dover who at the time I interviewed him was serving as the superior court judge for Nevada County, California.